influxdata/docs-v2/content/v2.0/write-data/use-telegraf/manual-config.md

 title: Manually configure Telegraf
 seotitle: Manually configure Telegraf for InfluxDB v2.0
 description: >
+  Update existing or create new Telegraf configurations to use the `influxdb_v2` output plugin to write to InfluxDB v2.0.
-  Manually configure Telegraf to write to InfluxDB v2.0 using the Telegraf `influxdb_v2` output plugin, and then start Telegraf using the custom configuration.
+  Start Telegraf using the custom configuration.
 aliases:
   - /v2.0/collect-data/use-telegraf/manual-config
 menu: